Eat Clean Comfort Food: A Quick & Gluten-free Matzo Ball Soup Recipe

 SERVINGS: 4 ENTRÉE SIZE; 8 APP SIZE

-• 4 flax or chia eggs (whisk 1 TB of ground flax or chia with 3TB of water until thick; or can use an egg replacer like Energ-G, Bob’s Red Mill or Organ – please follow instructions per brand for the equivalent of 4 vegan eggs)
+- 4 flax or chia eggs (whisk 1 TB of ground flax or chia with 3TB of water until thick; you can also use an egg replacer like Energ-G, Bob’s Red Mill, or Organ.
+Follow instructions per brand for the equivalent of 4 vegan eggs)

-**If you are not vegan and you want to use bone broth or stock, please substitute equivalent amount for the vegan broth above
+**If you are not vegan and you want to use bone broth or stock, substitute the equivalent amount for the vegan broth above.

-**if you do not prefer gluten-free matzos, please substitute with the traditional matzo mixes
+**If you do not prefer gluten-free matzos, substitute with a traditional matzo mix.

 1) Combine the dry ingredients with vegan eggs and oil.
 Mix and refrigerate for 15 minutes.